Suspect in apparent assassination attempt camped outside golf course for 12 hours, records show

-WEST PALM BEACH, Fla. — (AP) — The man suspected in an apparent assassination attempt targeting former President Donald Trump camped outside a golf course with food and a rifle for nearly 12 hours before a Secret Service agent confronted him and opened fire, according to court documents filed Monday.
+WEST PALM BEACH, Fla. — (AP) — The man suspected in an apparent assassination attempt targeting Donald Trump camped outside a golf course with food and a rifle for nearly 12 hours, lying in wait for the former president before a Secret Service agent thwarted the potential attack and opened fire, according to court documents filed Monday.

 Ryan Wesley Routh, 58, faces charges of possessing a firearm despite a prior felony conviction and possessing a firearm with an obliterated serial number.
-Additional and more serious charges are possible as the investigation continues and Justice Department prosecutors seek an indictment from a grand jury.
+The Justice Department did not allege that he fired any shots.
+Additional and more serious charges are possible as the investigation continues and prosecutors seek an indictment from a grand jury.

-Routh appeared briefly in federal court in West Palm Beach, where he answered perfunctory questions about his work status and income.
-Shackled and wearing a blue jumpsuit, he smiled as he spoke with a public defender and reviewed documents ahead of the initial appearance.
-The lawyer declined to comment after the hearing ended.
+Shackled and wearing a blue jumpsuit, Routh appeared briefly in federal court in West Palm Beach, kickstarting a criminal case in the final weeks of a presidential race already touched by violence and upheaval.
+Though no one was injured, the episode marked the second attempt on Trump's life in as many months, raising fresh questions about the security afforded to him and prompting Republican allies and even some Democrats to demand to know how a would-be shooter could get so close.

 Routh was arrested Sunday afternoon after authorities spotted a firearm poking out of shrubbery on the West Palm Beach golf course where Trump was playing.
-Prosecutors asked that he remain locked up as a flight risk.
-A federal magistrate set additional hearings for later this month.
+He was spotted by a Secret Service agent assigned to Trump's security detail who opened fire, prompting Routh to speed away before being captured by law enforcement in a neighboring county, the authorities said.

+Body camera footage posted Monday on Facebook by the Martin County Sheriff's Office showed Routh's arrest.
+The video shows him walking backward with his hands over his head on the side of a road before being handcuffed and led away by law enforcement.

-An FBI affidavit accompanying a criminal complaint shows how law enforcement officials, during their investigation, used his cellphone information to place him at the golf course from 1:59 a.m.
-Sunday until about 1:31 p.m.
-A digital camera, a loaded rifle with scope and a plastic bag containing food was recovered from the area where Routh had positioned himself, according to the affidavit.
+Underscoring the level of planning involved, Routh is believed to have been positioned at the tree line of the golf course from about 1:59 a.m. to 1:31 p.m.
+Sunday, according to an FBI affidavit that cites cellphone data.
+A digital camera, a loaded SKS-style rifle with scope, and a plastic bag containing food were recovered from the area where Routh had been standing, according to the affidavit.

-The authorities did not immediately reveal any new details about Routh or allege a particular motive.
-But he left an online footprint that reveals shifting political views and intense outrage about world events.
+Authorities did not immediately reveal any new details about Routh or allege a particular motive.
+But he left an online footprint that reveals shifting political views and intense outrage about global events.

 “You are free to assassinate Trump,” Routh wrote of Iran in an apparently self-published 2023 book titled “Ukraine’s Unwinnable War,” which described the former president as a “fool” and “buffoon” for both the Jan.
 6, 2021, Capitol riots and the “tremendous blunder” of leaving the Iran nuclear deal.